cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-16-0-released/index.md

 For details, please refer to the
 ["Supported releases" section](https://cloudnative-pg.io/documentation/1.16/supported_releases/).

-Version 1.16.0 also introduces a few enhacements in the backup and recovery area, as well as in the fencing mechanism, by removing the existing limitation that disables failover when one or more instances are fenced.
+Version 1.16.0 also introduces a few enhancements in the backup and recovery area, as well as in the fencing mechanism, by removing the existing limitation that disables failover when one or more instances are fenced.